asalber/asalber.github.io/statistics/exercises/probability.md

 </div>

 ## Exercise 9
-A study about smoking has published that 40% of smokers have a smoker father, 25% have a smoker mother and 52% have al least one of the parents smoker.
+A study about smoking has found that 40% of smokers have a smoker father, 25% have a smoker mother and 52% have al least one of the parents smoker.
 We pick a random person from this population.
 Answer the following questions:

 1. What is the probability of having a smoker mother if the father smokes?
 2. What is the probability of having a smoker mother if the father does not smoke?